ResearchObject/ro-crate/docs/_blog/2026-04-01/fdo-conference.md

 * Uthayakumar and Soiland-Reyes: [The FAIR Signposting Crawler](https://fairdo.org/wp-content/uploads/2026/03/51-3154-uthayakumar.pdf) - upload poster
 * Schweikert et al.: [Advancing FAIR Digital Objects in RADAR: RO-Crate Integration, Machine-Actionable Access, and AI-Supported Metadata Annotation and FAIRness Assessment](https://fairdo.org/wp-content/uploads/2026/03/25-3127-schweikert.pdf)

 ## Panel Discussions

-The panel on "FDO Motivation" produced a call for community building, and making FDOs an invisible part of the research infrastructure.
-Adaptability is essential, as is interoperability - working together toward a shared goal.
+The panel on "FDO Motivation" included a call from from Joy Owango (Africa PID Alliance) for community building and making FDOs an invisible part of the research infrastructure.
+The panel highlighted that adaptability and interoperability are both essential in working together toward a shared goal.

-Carole Goble from the University of Manchester, who is also a member of the [RO-Crate Steering Committee], spoke on the "Interoperability" panel, sharing success stories including the computational workflows ecosystem (WorkflowHub, etc).
-The panel highlighted the need for flexibility and fallbacks when handling FDOs, as well as the human factors of interoperability - including data stewards, software engineers, and user communities.
+Carole Goble (University of Manchester) spoke on the "Interoperability" panel, sharing success stories such as the computational workflows ecosystem (including [WorkflowHub]({{baseurl}}{% link pages/use_cases/workflowhub.md %}), [Workflow Run RO-Crate](https://www.researchobject.org/workflow-run-crate/), [LifeMonitor]({{baseurl}}{% link pages/use_cases/life-monitor.md %}), and their adopters).
+The panel discussed the need for flexibility, loose coupling, and fallbacks when handling FDOs, as well as touching on the human factors of interoperability - including data stewards, software engineers, and user communities.

-There were two further panels on security and data spaces, one of which was chaired by Stian Soiland-Reyes.
+Stian Soiland-Reyes (University of Manchester) chaired a panel on "FDO Security & Data Spaces" which touched on the challenges of trust in FDO provision, especially across international boundaries.

 ## FDO Comparisons and Interoperability